What is valacyclovir hydrochloride?

 - If you are allergic to valacyclovir hydrochloride or any other medicines.

-- About any medical conditions you have or have had, particularly bone marrow or kidney transplant or kidney problems, including if you receive dialysis.
+- About any medical conditions you have or have had, particularly bone marrow or transplant or kidney problems, including if you receive dialysis.

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.